Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Dynamic graph regression using CountSketch

 \subsubsection{Node insertion}

-In this section, we assume that the update operation is a {\em node insertion} and show, in Theorem~\ref{theorem_node_insertion}, how the approximate solution is effectively updated.
+In this section, we assume that the update operation is a {\em node insertion} and show how the approximate solution can be effectively updated.

-\begin{theorem} Let $\mathbold M$ be an $n \times m$ \textsf{CUE} matrix embedding of graph $G$.
-Suppose that using a $q \times n$ \textsf{CountSketch} $\mathbold S$ with $q$ defined in Equation~\ref{eq:count_sketch_sample_no}, an approximate solution of dynamic graph regression of $G$ is already computed.
-Then, after inserting a node into $G$, the approximate solution can be updated in $O(qm)$ time. \end{theorem}
+\begin{theorem} Let $\mathbold M$ be a $n \times d$ \textsf{CUE} matrix embedding of graph $G$.
+Suppose that using a $q \times n$ \textsf{CountSketch} $\mathbold S$ with $q$ defined in Equation~\ref{eq:count_sketch_sample_no}, a $1\pm\epsilon$ approximation to the solution of graph regression of $G$ is already computed.
+Then, after inserting a node into $G$, the approximate solution can be updated in $O(qd)$ time. \end{theorem}

-\begin{proof} After inserting a node into the graph, we need to revise the matrices $\mathbold S$ and $\mathbold M$.
-Matrix $\mathbold M$ is revised because we need to add to $\mathbold M$ the row corresponding to the new vertex.
+\begin{proof} After inserting a node into the graph, we need to revise matrices $\mathbold S$ and $\mathbold M$.
+Matrix $\mathbold M$ is revised because we need to add to $\mathbold M$ the row corresponding to the new node.
 Matrix $\mathbold S$ is revised because its number of columns is a function of the number of rows of $\mathbold M$.
-Therefore and as a result of a node insertion, we add a new column to $\mathbold S$ and we choose a row uniformly at random as its nonzero row.
+Therefore and as a result of a node insertion, we add a new column to $\mathbold S$ and we choose a row uniformly at random as its nonzero element.
 Let $i$ be the index of this nonzero row.
 To update $\mathbold S \cdot \mathbold M$ with respect to this change, we add to each entry $j$ of the $i^{th}$ row of $\mathbold S \cdot \mathbold M$ the value of the $j^{th}$ entry of the last row of $\mathbold M$.
-This can be done in $O(m)$ time.
+This can be done in $O(d)$ time.
 Furthermore, by the \textsf{CUE} property of $\mathbold M$, as a result of this node insertion, the vector embeddings of the other nodes change by at most $K$ pairs of update vectors.
-Since $q$ and $m$ do not change, the size of matrix $\mathbold S \cdot \mathbold M$ does not change, too.
-Updating $\mathbold S \cdot \mathbold M$ with respect to these at most $K$ pairs of update vectors can be done in $O(qm)$ time (as described in the proofs of Theorems~\ref{theorem:phd_edge} and \ref{theorem:countsketch_edge}).
+Since $q$ and $d$ do not change, the size of matrix $\mathbold S \cdot \mathbold M$ does not change, too.
+Updating $\mathbold S \cdot \mathbold M$ with respect to these at most $K$ pairs of update vectors can be done in $O(qd)$ time (as described in the proofs of Theorems~\ref{theorem:phd_edge} and \ref{theorem:countsketch_edge}).